apache/openserverless-cli/README.md

 When you run `ops [<args>...]` it will first look for its `ops` root.

-The `olaris` root is a folder with two files in it: `nuvfile.yml` (a yaml taskfile) and `nuvroot.json` (a json file with release information).
+The `olaris` root is a folder with two files in it: `opsfile.yml` (a yaml taskfile) and `opsroot.json` (a json file with release information).

 The first step is to locate the root folder.
 The algorithm to find the tools is the following.

 If the environment variable `OPS_ROOT` is defined, it will look there first, and will check if there are the two files.

-Then it will look in the current folder if there is a `nuvfile.yml`.
-If there is, it will also look for `nuvroot.json`.
-If it is not there, it will go up one level looking for a directory with `nuvfile.yml` and `nuvtools.json`, and selects it as the `nuv` root.
+Then it will look in the current folder if there is a `opsfile.yml`.
+If there is, it will also look for `opsroot.json`.
+If it is not there, it will go up one level looking for a directory with `opsfile.yml` and `opstools.json`, and selects it as the `ops` root.

-If there is not a `nuvfile.yml` it will look for a folder called `olaris` with both a `nuvfile.yml` and `nuvtools.json` in it and will select it as the `ops` root.
+If there is not a `opsfile.yml` it will look for a folder called `olaris` with both a `opsfile.yml` and `opstools.json` in it and will select it as the `ops` root.

-Then it will look in `~/.ops` if there is an `olaris` folder with `nuvfile.yml` and `nuvroot.json`.
+Then it will look in `~/.ops` if there is an `olaris` folder with `opsfile.yml` and `opsroot.json`.

 ### Download Tasks